grafana/grafana/docs/sources/datasources/mssql/query-editor/index.md

 Instead of transforming the `metric` column into field labels, it becomes the field name, and then the series name is formatted as the value of the `metric` column.
 See the example with the `metric` column below.

-To optionally customize the default series name formatting, refer to [Standard options definitions][configure-standard-options-display-name].
+To optionally customize the default series name formatting, refer to [Standard options definitions](ref:configure-standard-options-display-name).

 **Example with `metric` column:**